ZackDev/zackdev.github.io/_drafts/2022-11-28-followup-a-technique-using-DNS-for-blocking-webcontent.md

         local-zone: "another-blocked.domain" always_nxdomain
 {% endhighlight %}

 The following bash script fetches a list of ip-name-pairs and converts it to the config file format unbound expects, and saves the result to the block.conf.
-The new entries get read by reloading unbound while conserving the cache of resolved entries.
+The new entries get read by reloading unbound while conserving the cache of previously resolved entries.

 {% highlight bash %}
 #!/bin/bash